Affiliate links on Android Authority may earn us a commission. Learn more.

 Not everyone needs a $3,000 gaming rig to meet their work and personal computing requirements.
 For many, a $1,000 to $2,000 Windows or Mac machine will get the job done with power to spare.
 For yet others, even these options are overkill.
-In the sub-$1,000 space, there’s a strong argument to be made for the Chromebook vs iPad to keep costs as low as possible.
+In the sub-$1,000 space, there’s a strong argument to be made for the Chromebook vs iPad to keep costs low and productivity high.

 Which do you choose?
 Is a Chromebook better than an iPad?
 Is an iPad cheaper than a Chromebook?
-How do you decide?
 Which is better for education?
 In our primer, we explore the Chromebook vs iPad dichotomy and give you the tools needed to make the right decision for you.

 Chromebook vs iPad: Form is function

-There are many aspects to consider when purchasing a laptop or tablet, though none is perhaps more important than the form factor itself.
+There are many aspects to consider when purchasing a laptop or tablet, though nothing is more important than the form factor itself.
 Ask yourself this question: how will you primarily use the device?

 This boils down to individual preference and how you intend to put the machine to work.
 If you absolutely need a keyboard, the Chromebook makes more sense.
 If you don’t see yourself typing all day, the iPad could be a better fit.

 Chromebook vs iPad: Who is it for?

 Are you buying the device for yourself?
 Your kid?
 For work?
 Play?
 These topics all matter to some degree.

 Perhaps the most important factor is the age of the intended user.
 For example, kids need something a bit more rugged.
 The Chromebooks for education my kids use are durable machines that take a beating day in and day out.
 An iPad would quickly crack under such use.
 Children (even careful ones) have a propensity for dropping stuff.
 If you plan on getting your young kid an iPad, be sure you also get a tough case.